Explore fluorescent coral

 A mysterious power

-We sometimes make the mistake in thinking coral is a plant.
-It is in fact an animal species.
-It is often overlooked because it is discreet and static, but it covers the sea bed and gives an elegant decoration to this silent world, as well as providing a natural habitat for micro-algae.
+We sometimes make the mistake of mistaking coral for a plant.
+But it is an animal species.
+Often forgotten because it is discreet and unchanging, it populates the seabed and serves both as an elegant backdrop to this silent world and as a natural habitat for microalgae.

-This new space to discover has a tropical 5,000-liter pool, lit up by special lights which emit some surprising colours.
-People of all ages will have the opportunity to take part in a night-time diving session, without even getting wet, to discover the fluorescent corals!
+This new discovery space is organized around a 5,000-liter tropical pool, lit by special lights that reveal colors.
+Young and old will have the chance to go on a night dive, without getting wet, to discover the fluorescent corals!

 Find out more

-The more inquisitive among you can find out more by learning about the scientific names of the corals found in this exceptional place: Pink Montipora, Blastomusa, Briareum, Galaxea and Echinopora.
-They are highlighted as if they were the crown jewels thanks to their transparent setting, they mainly come from the Indo-Pacific Basin and present some really surprising shades with a captivating power.
+The more curious can go further by looking at the scientific names of the corals gathered in this exceptional space: Montipora rose, Blastomusa, Briareum, Galaxea and Echinopora.
+Displayed like jewels in their transparent case, they are mainly from the Indo-Pacific region and reveal unexpected nuances with captivating power.

-The installation of this new pool was made possible thanks to the support from the Centre Scientifique de Monaco (an independant public organisation in Monaco, created in 1960 by Prince Rainier III, used as a reference in the study of the operation of tropical and Mediterranean coral coastline ecosystems), also thanks to Beuchat diving equipment, Nippura Ltd aquarium manufacturer and Alpheus lighting systems.
+This installation was made possible thanks to the support of the Centre Scientifique de Monaco (an autonomous Monegasque public organization created in 1960 on the initiative of Prince Rainier III, which is a reference in the study of the functioning of tropical and Mediterranean coral reef ecosystems), Beuchat diving equipment, Nippura Ltd aquarium manufacturer and Alpheus lighting.